 Once you Arrive

 One of the first steps will be to register with a good GP or paediatrician.
-There is a good selection to choose from (see GSGI article Expat Living in Tokyo).
+There is a good selection to choose from.
 You will also need to make sure you know how to get to your local emergency out-patients and how to call an ambulance and say where you live (write out your address phonetically and keep it by the phone).

 The international supermarkets – although expensive – are a good first stop before you get a friend to guide you around the Japanese products.
 There is also a delivery company (flyingpig.com) who will deliver a more limited range of Costco products and save you the long journey out there.
 If you do head out to Costco in the car allow half a day – especially if you combine it with a trip to the nearby IKEA.